RishiRaj012/AI-Lab-Training-Perceptron-Rishi-Raj-Pandey/README.md

-# Perceptron
+# AI-Lab(Training a perceptron for logic gates and linear equation solution)-Rishi-Raj-Pandey
-Training a perceptron for logic gates and linear equation solution
+This lab repository contains AI lab reports (Training a perceptron for logic gates) assigned to us